Truncated modules and linear presentations of vector bundles: Construction of special linear presentation of vector bundles

 \subsection{Line bundles}

-To give a first application of Theorem \ref{teorema B}, we recover the result by Westwick \cite{Westwick_5} about the existence of subspaces of dimension 3 of the space of $(2s+1)\times (2s+1)$ matrices of constant rank $2s$, that we already met in section \ref{comparison}.
+To give a first application of Theorem \ref{teorema B}, we show how to produce a subspace of dimension 3 of $(2s+1)\times (2s+1)$ matrices of constant rank $2s$.
+Such spaces are an example of those determined by Westwick in \cite{Westwick_5}; we will illustrate more details on his method in \S \ref{comparison}.

-We consider as $\bE$ the module of section of a line bundle $\mathcal{O}_{\PP^2}(l)$ over $\PP^2$.
-The resolution of the general truncation $\bE_{\ge k}$ has been described in Example \ref{ex:sectionLineBundleP2}.
-For $\bG$, we consider pure Artinian modules with degree sequence $(k,k+1,k+2,k+d)$; in this case, the general solution of the Herzog-K\"uhl equations is
+We consider as $\bE$ the module of sections of a line bundle $\mathcal{O}_{\PP^2}(l)$ over $\PP^2$.
+The resolution of the general truncation $\bE_{\ge k}$ was described in Example \ref{ex:sectionLineBundleP2}.
+As for $\bG$, we consider pure Artinian modules with degree sequence $(k,k+1,k+2,k+d)$; in this case, the general solution of the Herzog-K\"uhl equations is

 Hence, we look for positive integers $k,d,q$ such that